daseanbennett3/ETL/README.md

 3. LOAD the data into SQL Server

 EXTRACT
-Go to Kaggle.com -- Profile -- Settings -- Create New Token
-Copy the downloaded kaggle.json file and place it in: This PC -- Windows -- Users -- DaSean -- kaggle Download Anaconda Navigator
+Go to Kaggle.com -- Profile -- Settings -- Create New Token (A kaggle.json file should be downloaded) Copy the downloaded kaggle.json file and place it in: This PC -- Windows -- Users -- DaSean -- kaggle Download Anaconda Navigator and then Lauch Juoyter Notebook Go to Documents --